Integrating Babashka into Bazel

 )

-Our bb_test rule is in fact so similar to the bb_binary rule that we can use the same attributes and implementation function.
+rule that we can use the same attributes and implementation function.

 We can use this rule to write a test that all our Clojure files are named in the atavistic-seeming naming convention inherited from its origins on the JVM: that source file paths and names may not contain dashes.

 This script receives the files in the current directory as command line arguments.
-It first removes all files that aren't Clojure files at (1) and then checks if any of those remaining have paths that contain any but the allowed characters at (2).
+It first removes all files that aren't Clojure files at (1)

-If any are found, it prints their names to stdout at (3) before indicating with a non-zero exit status, indicating failure of the test at (4).
+before indicating with a non-zero exit status, indicating failure of the test at (4)

 --- BUILD.bazel.2